RSCC Policies & Guidelines

-- The nomination period will remain open for one full week.
+- The nomination period will remain open for one full work week (Monday thorugh Friday).

-- In case of a tie for president/vice president, the Election Committee will open secure electronic voting to all eligible faculty members for one week.
+- In case of a tie for president/vice president, the Election Committee will re-open secure electronic voting to all eligible faculty members.
 Only candidates tied for the most votes will be included on the ballot.

-- In case of a tie for division senator, the Election Committee will open secure electronic voting to all members of division for one week.
+- In case of a tie for a division senator, the Election Committee will re-open secure electronic voting to all members of the division.
 Only candidates tied for the most votes will be included on the ballot.

 - Announcement and Assumption of Office

-- With the exception of positions for which a tie must be broken, announcement of all division senators, FS President-elect, and vice president-elect by 5:00 p.m. on the last day of the Academic Festival.
+- With the exception of positions for which a tie must be broken, announcement of all division senators, FS President-elect, and vice president-elect will be made after all Election Committee members have veriefied the results the day following the election.

 - All current and newly elected members of Faculty Senate will attend the last Faculty Senate meeting of the spring semester.

-- The following year's Secretary and Parliamentarian will be nominated by the President-elect at last FS meeting of spring semester and must be approved by majority vote of current and newly elected Faculty Senate members in attendance.
+- The following year's Secretary and Parliamentarian will be nominated from among the newly elected senators by the President-elect at the last FS meeting of spring semester and must be approved by majority vote of current and newly elected Faculty Senate members in attendance.

-- The following year's TBR Sub-Council Representative will be nominated at the last meeting of spring semester and elected by vote of current and newly elected Faculty Senate members in attendance.
+- The following year's TBR Sub-Council Representative will be nominated from among the newly elected senators at the last meeting of spring semester and elected by majority vote of current and newly elected Faculty Senate members in attendance.